luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **19 June** Bismarck passed on to Falckenstein a telegram from his representative in Karlsruhe reporting that Federal forces were 'still fully disorganised.
 A speedy advance by Prussia against Frankfurt would make any organisation impossible and would easily lead to a second Rossbach' (a reference to a stunning Prussian victory over Austria and France won by Frederick the Great against numerical odds in 1757).
 GC: Apparently under the influence of this telegram Falckenstein, when he lost contact with the Hanoverian army on 22nd, broke off the pursuit and headed for Frankfurt, though Moltke deployed other troops to subdue Hanover.

-19-22 June Zerber: Moltke developed final plan for advance into Bohemia.
-His hope for a lead in mobilisation had failed.
-Between Austrians moving on 27 April and Prussia between 3-12 May, Prussia had lost ~6-15 days.
+**19-22 June** Zerber: Moltke developed final plan for advance into Bohemia.
+His hope for a lead in mobilisation had failed. **Between Austrians moving on 27 April and Prussia between 3-12 May, Prussia had lost ~6-15 days.
 Prussia was ready on 6 June but did not move until 16 June, another 10 day delay.
-Moltke only ordered advance on 23 June.
+Moltke only ordered advance on 23 June**.
 According to Moltke's pre-war calculations, Austria should now have been full strength.
 His plan 'did not survive contact with the German Chancellor'.

-## 'By optimising Prussia's diplomatic and political situation, Bismarck was endangering the Prussian army's chances of winning a military victory.
+'By optimising Prussia's diplomatic and political situation, Bismarck was endangering the Prussian army's chances of winning a military victory.
 This was short-sighted.
 Even Bismarck needed a quick military victory, for a stalemate would allow the intervention of Napoleon III.
 Moltke had developed a sophisticated war plan to produce a quick victory, which Bismarck blithely ignored.
 Bismarck had his own conception of war...
-[He] was oblivious to the fact that mass armies and rail
+[He] was oblivious to the fact that mass armies and rail mobility were changing the nature of war and therefore were also changing the conditions of [politics].'

-mobility were changing the nature of war and therefore were also changing the conditions of [politics].'
-(Zerber seems to me right that the 'Moltke's plan was executed as he foresaw' argument is clearly wrong and some revisionism is needed.
-But he overstates parts of the argument.
-He does not address the fact that Bismarck had been constantly trying to push Wilhelm into action but could not do it until Austria clearly mobilised.
+(_Zerber seems to me right that the 'Moltke's plan was executed as he foresaw' argument is clearly wrong and some revisionism is needed.
+But he overstates parts of the argument_.
+He does not address the fact that Bismarck had been constantly trying to push Wilhelm into action _but could not do it until Austria clearly mobilised_.
 He did not 'blithely ignore' the plans, as the deal with Italy showed he was trying very hard to combine military planning with the diplomacy — but 1) he could not get Wilhelm to think through and accept an approach that connected the diplomatic game and the military plans, 2) he had no direct authority of any kind over the military and 3) Moltke's own authority was tenuous despite the order of 2 June and there was neither a clear plan nor clear authority on the Prussian side, so both he and Moltke had to devise ad hoc schemes in a desperate scramble.)

-**19 June** Italy declared war on Austria activating the Prussian alliance.
+**19 June** **Italy declared war on Austria activating the Prussian alliance**.
 (Carr & Showalter: 20th.)
 Italy committed over 200,000 men to their offensive in Venetia, forcing the Austrians to divert an extra 100,000 troops to the southern front.

 **20 June** Bismarck met Unruh (arranged by Bleichröder).
 Unruh bemoaned 'the absolute indifference' of the population.
 He asked Bismarck to restore the Constitution but he replied that he wanted to but Wilhelm would not budge ('everybody thinks he can do everything.
 He, too, is only human.')
 After victory he would resign rather than continue the conflict, he claimed.
 He informed Bleichröder of the conversation, clearly happy for people to realise that he was building bridges (Stern, p87).

 **21 June** Cowley: 'Poor Austria!
 I cannot but fear that this is the end of her.'

-22-23 Prussia invaded Bohemia.
+**22-23 June** Prussia invaded Bohemia.

 **23 June** Buchanan-Clarendon: Gorchakov agrees that Prussia does not have the right to abolish the Bund alone and says the powers who want to preserve 'right and legality' should jointly 'declare their intentions'.
 By now this was all hot air.
 Revertera reported to Mensdorff (20th) that the government's sympathies were with Austria.